 Below is another black and white evening shot in Chinatown complex.
 Don't worry, this old man is only resting.

-The Crowds on Pagoda Street
+Singapore Crowds on Pagoda Street

 I walked through the shady corridor until I reached the entrance of Chinatown Food Street, another great location for afternoon shooting.

 The shadows were growing taller and taller...a sure sign of fading light to come.
 My favorite time to shoot is about 2 hours before sunset.
 The low angle of the sun provides perfect lighting – with a lot of dramatic shadows.
-1 hour before sunset might be a bit too late in a city environment like this, because the tall buildings may already be robbing your subjects of sunlight.
+1 hour before sunset might be a bit too late in a big city like this, because the tall buildings may already be robbing your subjects of sunlight.

 (continued below, but I do hope you'll consider following along with me...)